barebox/barebox/Documentation/boards/imx.rst

 Secure Boot on i.MX6
 ~~~~~~~~~~~~~~~~~~~~

-For most boards, the secure boot process on i.MX6 consist of the following image
+For most boards, the secure boot process on i.MX6 consists of the following image
 constellation::

     0x0 +---------------------------------+